 GIVE THE PROCESS THE TIME IT TAKES -- DON'T RUSH, PLAN AHEAD

-If you are installing a drought tolerant landscape in California (a Mediterranean environment), plan around the goal of installing your new plants in November (ideally) through May (last resort).
-Most summer-dry plants (those from Mediterranean climates) are entering dormancy in late Spring or Summer and, if installed at that time, will not have a chance to get established before the heat of summer.
-Extra water in the summer will not help a summer-dry plant get through the heat, since they are not actively growing and not taking up much water from the soil.
-They also don't like to have wet feet, so overwatering increases their stress.
-If you just can't wait for the cool season, don't overwater, and expect some percentage of your new plants to die.
+If you are installing a drought tolerant landscape in California's Mediterranean environment, plan around the goal of ideally installing your new plants in November through May.
+Most 'summer-dry' plants (those from Mediterranean climates) are entering dormancy in late Spring or Summer.
+If installed at that time, will have less time to get established before the heat of summer.
+Extra water in the summer will not necessarily help a summer-dry plant get through the heat, since many are not actively growing and not taking up much water from the soil.
+Many also don't like to have wet feet, so overwatering can increase their stress.
+If you prefer not to wait for the cool season, don't overwater and monitor carefully.

 NOTE: Some California native plants are more likely to do fine when planted in late spring and summer months, including desert and riparian plants, grasses and shade plants.